-For the curve in your neck to be supported, it is important to not sleep on a flat pillow or a stack of pillows.
-The best pillow is one that supports your neck in a neutral position.
-Sleeping with too many pillows forces your chin toward your chest, and also puts unnecessary stress in your neck.
+For your cervical curve to be supported, it is crucial to not sleep on a stack of pillows or a flat pillow.
+The best pillow for everyone is one that fully supports your head and neck in a neutral position.
+However, too many pillows puts your chin toward your chest, and also puts extra stress on your neck.
 Patients always ask us for pillow recommendations, and our answer is always the same.
-Choose one that supports your neck in a neutral position; not too flat and not too poofy.
+Choose one that supports your neck in a neutral position; not too puffy or too flat.

-If you feel that sleeping on your back bothers your low back, use a small pillow under your knees for extra support.
+If your lower back hurts when sleeping on your back, use a small pillow as support under your knees.

-Side sleeping is also a good choice for your spine’s health.
+This position is also a good choice for your spine’s health.
 Plus, you’re less likely to snore in this position as it keeps your airways open.
-This makes it the best position for people with sleep apnea.
-Although this is a great sleeping posture, avoid having your arm straight above your head to avoid potential shoulder problems.
+This makes it the best position for people with sleep problems such as sleep apnea.
+Although this is a great sleeping posture, avoid having your arm straight above your head to avoid potential shoulder pain.
 Feel free to bend your knees or use a small pillow between your legs to avoid low back and hip problems.

-Sleeping on your left side while pregnant, improves circulation to your body and to your baby, preventing your uterus from pressing against your liver, which is on your right side.
+Sleeping on your left side while pregnant improves circulation to your body and to your baby, inhibiting your uterus from pressing against your liver, which is on your right side.

 Is it Ok to Sleep On My Stomach?

 Never sleep on your stomach, and we mean NEVER!
-Although it prevents snoring, it’s bad for everything else, including your neck and spine.
+Although it prevents snoring, it’s detrimental for everything else, including your spine and neck.

-Sleeping on your stomach forces you to turn your head to be able to breathe.
-This puts a 90 degree turn in your neck for hours, and forces you to arch your low back.
-Plus, stomach sleeping puts a ton of pressure on your neck muscles and joints, possibly leading to numbness, tingling, aches, and irritated nerves.
+When you sleep on your stomach, you must turn your head to be able to breathe.
+This puts a 90-degree kink in your neck for hours and forces you to arch your low back.
+Plus, this position puts a ton of pressure on your neck muscles and joints, possibly leading to numbness, tingling, aches, and irritated nerves.
 Sleeping on your stomach also can affect how long you hold your adjustments.